 The box will be posted out in a jiffy bag, so that the box becomes part of the gift itself.
 The box contents are wrapped and labelled, which creates a lovely unboxing experience.
 Please let me know if you would like a gift message included.

-Level: Suited to beginners with no experience of wire work.
+Level: Suited to improver level students with some experience of wire work.

 Suncatcher Dimensions Approx: Width 11cm / 4.3 inches x height 13cm / 5.1 inches.